Mikel Arteta says it is 'time to deliver' for Arsenal on final day as Roy Hodgson 'knocked over' by Selhurst Park farewell

-Mikel Arteta says it is "time to deliver" for Arsenal as they chance a European place on the final day as Roy Hodgson is 'knocked over' by his Selhurst Park farewell.
+Mikel Arteta says it is "time to deliver" for Arsenal as they chase a European place on the final day as Roy Hodgson is "knocked over" by his Selhurst Park farewell.

 Late goals from Gabriel Martinelli and Nicolas Pepe secured a 3-1 win for Arsenal against Crystal Palace, giving them a chance of finishing in a European place.